AI Interview Assistant ROI 2026: Enterprise Framework

 For candidates curious about how the other side of AI-assisted interviews works, see our guide on what an AI-assisted interview is and our take on whether interviewers can detect AI copilot use.

-OphyAI builds candidate-facing tools — Interview Copilot, AI Mock Interview, Resume Builder, 16 application tools.
+OphyAI builds candidate-facing tools — Interview Copilot, Interview Coach, Resume Builder, and application tools.
 We don’t sell to recruitment teams.
 The recruiter-side products mentioned in this post (HireVue, Sapia, Modern Hire, BrightHire) are independent vendors we have no commercial relationship with.

 Tags: